-- (i) Mission defined as Jesuit and Mercy institutions participating in the most recent CUPA survey. - (ii) Carnegie Classification defined as institutions with identical Carnegie Classification participating in the most recent CUPA survey. - (iii) Type defined as private institutions that participated in the most recent CUPA survey. - (iv) Competition defined as competing Midwest (Michigan, Ohio, Indiana, Illinois, Wisconsin) institutions included in the most current FAFSA cross application report. - (v) Financial defined as institutions with a similar bond rating participating in the most recent CUPA survey.
+- (i) Mission defined as Jesuit and Mercy institutions participating in the most recent CUPA survey.
+If there are less than 5 participating institutions, then the sample will be expanded to include private religious institutions from the most recent CUPA survey. - (ii) Carnegie Classification defined as institutions with identical Carnegie Classification participating in the most recent CUPA survey. - (iii) Type defined as private institutions that participated in the most recent CUPA survey. - (iv) Competition defined as competing Midwest (Michigan, Ohio, Indiana, Illinois, Wisconsin) institutions. - (v) Financial defined as institutions with a similar bond rating participating in the most recent CUPA survey.